Gaskoin Richard Morden Wright: Uganda mission

-On his retrun, he stayed engaged in missionary service as documented by a sermon about the manners and traditions of the native people of Uganda during the annual C.M.S Sermon in Macclesfield, Cheshire, England in October 1893.
+On his return, he stayed engaged in missionary service as documented by a sermon about the manners and traditions of the native people of Uganda during the annual C.M.S Sermon in Macclesfield, Cheshire, England in October 1893.

 Nablus mission and Founding St. Luke's Hospital

 In November 1983, Wright was forbidden by the Medical Board to go to Uganda and was instead appointed to Palestine.
-On January 5, 1984, Wright left London for Constantinople en route to Jaffa with the support of St. Philips Episcopal Church.
-Wright reached Nablus, Palestine, the site of his most significant missionary work, on February 14, 1894.
+On 5 January 1984 Wright left London for Constantinople en route to Jaffa with the support of St. Philips Episcopal Church.
+Wright reached Nablus, Palestine, the site of his most significant missionary work, on 14 February 1894.
 After arriving at Nablus, Wright opened a temporary hospital.
 After people found out that a European doctor opened a hospital nearby, patient volume increased, with Wright and his team treating about 200 to 250 cases each week.
 Wright also opened a dispensary nearby despite opposition from the local authorities.